 Metal braces typically consist of brackets placed on either the front or back of the teeth and wires tightened to help move the teeth and bite into better alignment.
 Metal braces are made of stainless steel brackets and wires.
 Rubber bands—called ligatures—attach the wires to the brackets.
 Traditional braces are comprised of brackets, wires, and ligatures as the main parts.
 Self-ligating braces have clips instead of ligatures that hold the wires to the brackets.

 On the other hand, Ceramic braces have tooth-colored or clear brackets and ligatures but still have metal wires.
 You also have the option between traditional and self-ligating braces.
 Just like metal braces, traditional ceramic braces and self-ligating ceramic braces respectively have ligatures or clips that attach the wires to brackets.

 The differences between metal and ceramic braces can be summarized by:

 - Ceramic braces are less noticeable as they match the color of your child's teeth

 - The 'clear' brackets can become stained over time

 - Ceramic braces may need more extended treatment than metal braces

 Ceramic braces can become discolored over time, and your orthodontist may need to replace the ligatures.
 Treatment may also last longer because of the way the ceramic brackets can create friction against the wires.

-Metal braces tend to be less costly and treatment time isn't affected by the way the appliances work together.
-Though, for either option, treatment time is dictated by the same factors: the severity of the misalignment, the distance your teeth need to move, the health of your mouth and adherence to your treatment plan, notes the Cleveland Clinic.
+Metal braces tend to cost less and treatment time isn't affected by how the appliances work together, like ceramic braces.
+However, treatment time is dictated by the same factors: the severity of the misalignment, the distance your teeth need to move, the health of your mouth, and adherence to your treatment plan.

-It also may be possible to switch from one type to the other mid-treatment, though it involves more money and time in changing out and re-applying the new brackets.
+It also may be possible to switch from one type to the other mid-treatment.
+However, it involves more money and time in changing out and re-applying the new brackets.